 This textbook is intended to provide a comprehensive introduction to forecasting methods and to present enough information about each method for readers to be able to use them sensibly.
 We don’t attempt to give a thorough discussion of the theoretical details behind each method, although the references at the end of each chapter will fill in many of those details.

 The book is written for three audiences: (1) people finding themselves doing forecasting in business when they may not have had any formal training in the area; (2) undergraduate students studying business; (3) MBA students doing a forecasting elective.
-We use it ourselves for a third-year subject for students undertaking a Bachelor of Commerce or a Bachelor of Business degree at Monash University, Australia.
+We use it ourselves for masters students and third-year undergraduate students at Monash University, Australia.

 For most sections, we only assume that readers are familiar with introductory statistics, and with high-school algebra.
 There are a couple of sections that also require knowledge of matrices, but these are flagged.